Where Do Raccoons Live?

 Are you having issues with invading raccoons on your property?
 Contact our customer service center at 1-855-5-HAVAHART or ask online for advice on keeping your attic, trash cans and garden free of destructive raccoons.
 You can also find more tips and tricks on our Havahart® Facebook page.
 We would love for you to share your own experiences with our community.

-For more ideas and special deals on Havahart® products, subscribe to our eNewsletter.
+For more great resources and exclusive updates on Havahart® products, subscribe to our eNewsletter.